bigzijing/Geopython-Conference-2018/README.md

 ## Task 6.
 Stylizing and Cleaning Up
 - **Dataset used:**
 - **Tools used:** Script Editor
-- **Objective**: Stylize the map layers to make results more obvious and clean up the project to make it more readable
+- **Description:** Stylize the map layers to make results more obvious and clean up the project to make it more readable
+- **Objectives:** Various styling tools and functions on QGIS, and then on PyQGIS

 #### Task 6.1.
 Deleting Intermediate Layers
 Some of the intermediate layers can be deleted because they serve no actual analytical purpose